websauna/websauna/docs/source/tutorials/deployment/ini.rst

 Production INI settings
 =======================

 Websauna is mainly driven by :term:`INI` based configuration files.
-Two the most important ones are
+The most important ones are

 * :ref:`production.ini` (ref:`staging.ini` for a staging deployment)